Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 This was received from John McCreadie, who has also posted this message to my Guestbook, naming other Norwegian seamen (the gravestones are at Cardonald Cemetery in Glasgow, Scotland).

-Checking with "Våre falne", a series of 4 books listing Norwegian WW II fatalities, I find that Olav Margido Berg became ill and died in Glasgow on the date given.
+"Våre falne", a series of 4 books naming Norwegian who died during the war, says that Olav Margido Berg became ill and died in Glasgow on the date given.
 He served on Varøy at the time.

 I can't find Osvald B. Hansen in these books, but for information on Rolf Christophersen, please see Bergensfjord.